stv0g/unicode-emoji/README.md

-# Unicode Emonjis for Pidgin
+# Unicode Emojis for Pidgin

 This repository contains three sets of emojis: